Clinical Behavioral Health, emphasis in Addictions Counseling Program Description

 Students must successfully complete all courses comprising 60-66 credit hours.
 Students must maintain a GPA of 3.0 in any academic term.
 Any student falling below a 3.0 in any given term will be placed on academic probation and be required to develop a remediation plan with an academic advisor for raising the GPA above 3.0.

 The university residency requirement for a master’s program is the total number of semester hours required for the program minus nine.

 Students who fail to raise their GPA over 3.0 after 15 credits will be dismissed from the program.
-No grade lower than a "B" counts toward degree completion.
-Students receiving a "C" or below will be required to repeat the course.
+No grade lower than a B- (Satisfactory in practicum and internship courses) will count toward degree completion.
+Students receiving a C+ or lower will be required to repeat the course.
 Students must be aware that the sequential coursework policy will often require students to take time off to repeat the coursework.
-Students who do not successfully complete a course with a "B" or better after the second attempt will be dismissed from the program.
+Students who do not successfully complete a course with a B- or better after the second attempt will be dismissed from the program.

 Students may enroll in no more than fifteen (15) credit hours per semester.
 Students who wish to take over 15 credits must seek approval.
 For additional information, please contact the Program Director at 303-615-1063, or email@example.com.

 With the exception of undergraduate students accepted in to the “Early Entry to Masters of Science in Clinical Behavioral Health, Emphasis in Addictions Counseling Pathway”, no course may count toward both the master’s degree and a bachelor’s degree.

 Graduate students are considered full-time if they are registered for six (6) credit hours, half-time if registered for three (3) credit hours.
 Financial aid requires students to be registered for a minimum of three (3) credit hours.